srbdev/jsdb/README.md

 <a name="create" href="#create">#</a> <b>CREATE</b>

 Creates a database.
 Note that creating a database does not persist it across sessions.
-Use the *SAVE* command to save a database to file.
+Use the <a href="save">*SAVE*</a> command to save a database to file.

     jsdb> CREATE DATABASE db
     Database db successfully created!